-The Company's main customers are electricity generating companies, distribution system operators and power-intensive consumers.
+In general, the Company's customers are financially strong energy companies, which have conducted business with the Company since its establishment.
 The Company's largest customers are also shareholders in the Company.
-Approximately 87% (2012: 89%) of the Company's transmission income derives from the Company's shareholders.
+Approximately 89% (2011: 85%) of the Company's transmission income derives from the Company's shareholders.